Dzhud/ML-Microservice-With-Kubernetes/README.md

 ### Project Tasks

-Your project goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
-In this project you will:
+The project goal is to operationalize a working, machine learning microservice using [kubernetes](https://kubernetes.io/).
+These are some of the completed actions:
 * Tested code using linting
 * Completed a Dockerfile to containerize the application
 * Deployed the containerized application using Docker and make a prediction